top of page

 If your pet is a senior or geriatric pet, it may not make sense to put them through anesthesia and a big surgery.
 Pets with co-morbidities like heart disease, liver shunts, or clotting disorders can also be high-risk anesthetic candidates.
 Certain auto-immune conditions may complicate your pet’s ability to heal or fight off infection.

-In these cases, your goal will be to maintain your pet’s comfort and mobility as best as possible.
 As the cartilage in their knee degrades, they will begin to experience more pain and therefore be more likely to rely on their other legs instead, setting them up for compensatory injury or rupturing their other CCL.
 Pain medications, supplements, and Rehab are all good options for relieving pain and inflammation.
-More information on these options is available in our above mentioned “Crunchy Doggos - Managing Osteoarthritis” article.

 To Summarize

-CCL ruptures are painful and can be expensive to resolve but they don’t have to keep your dog on the sidelines forever.
-Utilizing services from a board-certified veterinary surgeon and a certified veterinary rehab specialist is likely to give your dog the best results.
+CCL ruptures are painful & can be expensive to resolve but they don’t have to keep your dog on the sidelines forever.

-With surgery and the right home routine, your dog can enjoy good, pain-free mobility even after a CCL injury.
+With surgery & the right home routine, your dog can enjoy good, pain-free mobility even after a CCL injury.
 For dogs that cannot undergo surgery, there are options to help control their pain but surgery is still the most effective solution for this condition.

-If you still have questions about Cranial Cruciate Ligament injuries, our team of licensed veterinary professionals at Canine Rehab of Orange County is happy to consult with you.
-CCL injuries are among the most common conditions that we see and we aim to help you find the best options for you and your dog.
 In some instances, we start therapy before surgery to maintain comfort and muscle mass as much as possible.
 We frequently see CCL patients after surgery to help them achieve the best and fastest recovery.
 Feel free to reach out to us with any questions or if you would like to move forward with a consultation, visit our New Patients page to get started.